eldimious/js-notes/inheritance/Inheritance_ways.md

 ```

 This way, we use a closure inside factory function to add a "private variable", in order the produced instance not to be able to have access or change to this private variable.
 The instance can only get the private variable via a method getPrivateData(), The produced instance will not have a property called secret or privateData, but will have a method getPrivateData().

+**Drawbacks**

+One major drawback to delegation is that it’s not very good for storing state.
+If you try to store state as objects or arrays, mutating any member of the object or array will mutate the member for every instance that shares the prototype.
+In order to preserve instance safety, you need to make a copy of the state for each object. <br />
+So, a good approach is to **store in prototype only shared methods among instances**